Quick Look at the Best Bacon Wrapped Scallops Recipe

 Notes

-- Bacon: I would recommend using “regular” cut bacon (and NOT thick-cut bacon).
-Depending on how wide your bacon is and how big your scallops are, you may need to trim the bacon.
-Cut it in half, lengthwise, if your scallops are not as thick or cut off an inch or two off the end, if the bacon is simply too long.
+- Bacon: highly recommend using “regular” cut bacon (and NOT thick-cut bacon).
+Depending on how wide the bacon is and how big your scallops are, you may need to trim the bacon.
+Cut it in half, lengthwise, if your scallops are not as thick.

 - Whole30/paleo: check the bacon ingredients – we love this Applegate Bacon!